-Sign up, choose which type of Games Night In you’d like to host and set a date with your friends and family.
+Sign up, choose which type of Games Night In you’d like to host and set a date with your friends, family or colleagues.

 Make sure you let your guests know you’re organising a Games Night In for Macmillan so they can donate.

 This is your chance to make your Games Night In truly special by raising money for Macmillan.
-You just need to set up a JustGiving page and ask your friends and family to make a voluntary donation to take part.
+You just need to set up a JustGiving page and ask your friends, family or colleagues to make a voluntary donation to take part.
 There is no minimum donation amount, but you could ask for a donation of £10, £15, or £20 per person per person, for example.
 You can also share your page on social media to spread the word.
 You will also have the option to donate £3 via text throughout the games to receive clues or as a forfeit for revealing the answer.

 There’s lots of different platforms you can use.
 You may have to download an application to use one.
-Here’s a few we recommend:
+Here’s a few you could use: